-The Covid-19 pandemic represents a significant short-term risk to the Group's operations, in particular our sports data business in the event of suspension of live sporting fixtures in the UK.
-The Group has performed financial modelling, looking at a range of lockdown scenarios, which show that the Group continues to be cash positive as a result of its diversified businesses and core subscription model.
-The directors take confidence from the Group's strong cash flow position through 2020 and post year end, that the Group is able to effectively manage and mitigate these risks over the long term.
+The Group has performed financial modelling, including a full lockdown scenario, which show that the Group continues to be cash positive as a result of its diversified businesses and core subscription model.
+The directors take confidence from the Group's strong cash flow position through 2021 and post year end, that the Group is able to effectively manage and mitigate these risks over the long term.

-After reviewing the Group's forecasts and projections for the period to May 2022, the directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+After reviewing the Group's forecasts and projections for the period to April 2023, the directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 The Group therefore continues to adopt the going concern basis in preparing its consolidated financial statements.